-The U.S. Treasury Department's Office of Foreign Assets Control ("OFAC") is in the midst of a record-setting streak of enforcement.
-Since January 2020, OFAC has taken 27 public enforcement actions and assessed over \$39.2 million in civil monetary penalties.
+In addition to surveying the new Russian sanctions, this chapter focuses on OFAC's compliance expectations and enforcement trends generally.
+Since January 2020, OFAC has taken 43 public enforcement actions and assessed over \$56.8 million in civil monetary penalties.
 Increasingly, OFAC has drawn explicit links in its public enforcement actions to the compliance expectations laid out in its landmark 2019 guidance on the "hallmarks of an effective compliance program" (the "Framework").
-U.S. and non-U.S. companies alike would be well-served to learn from the mistakes of similarly situated entities and incorporate the compliance guidance found in recent OFAC enforcement actions into their own sanctions risk assessments and compliance programmes.
+U.S. and non-U.S. companies alike would be well served to learn from the mistakes of similarly situated entities and incorporate the compliance guidance found in recent OFAC enforcement actions into their own sanctions risk assessments and compliance programs.